174 day cruise from Lima, Peru to Punta Arenas, Chile. Flight from Punta Arenas to Santiago. Santiago (3-4hrs).

 Children are accepted, but must be over 6 years old to participate in excursions.
 There is no special entertainment programme on board for children.
 Children and and teenagers who are interested in wildlife, towns and desert scenery should enjoy the cruise and if there is a number of children/teenagers on board, the expedition team might dedicate a team member to lead the group and explain things to them.

-The coasts of Ecuador.
-Peru and Chile are hot, but humidity declines once you leave the tropical seas around Guayaquil and enter the region dominated by the cold Humboldt Current.
-The coast of Peru and northern Chile is desert, and the weather will be relatively hot (temperatures in the 20sC) and dry with substantial periods of sunshine.
-In Quito and on land excursions you will be at higher altitudes and the air temperature will be lower with a fresher feel.
-Santiago has a Mediterranean climate, it is Spring and should be hot and dry when you will be visiting, though cooler days with showers are possible.
+Lima is misty at this time of year, with a temperature of around 15-21°C. Going south, the coast of Peru and northern Chile is desert, and the weather will be relatively hot (temperatures in the 20sC) and dry with substantial periods of sunshine.
+Patagonia in spring has a changeable climate with anything from snow flurries to hot sunny days; there may be quite a lot of wind.o Santiago has a Mediterranean climate, it is Spring and should be hot and dry when you will be visiting, though cooler days with showers are possible.

 Clothing and special equipment